Powered by SchoolDash

 Disadvantaged pupils: Excellent.
 Progress in maths, reading and writing are all excellent.

 Attainment: Excellent.
-Maths, reading and GPS (grammar, punctuation and spelling) attainment are all excellent.
+Maths attainment is excellent, reading is above average and GPS (grammar, punctuation and spelling) is excellent.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Finances: Above average.
 The school budget has been roughly in balance

 Admissions: Poor.
-The occupancy rate is very high.
+The occupancy rate is very high and the offer rate is quite high.

 Representation: Out of balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is out of balance with the local community.
 Show details